What to expect from your visit

-Campervans that are used for transport are welcome for pre-booked visitors but are not permitted to stay overnight.
+Campervans that are used for transport are welcome but are not permitted to stay overnight.
 Currently, we’re unable to welcome minibuses or coaches.

 You'll find hand sanitizer you can use near the toilet facilities as well as sinks for hand washing in the available toilets.